 - 4.01 Dues Deduction.
 The Port agrees to deduct from the paycheck of each member covered by this Agreement who has so authorized it by signed notice submitted to the Port, the initiation fee, and regular monthly dues.
 The Port shall transmit such fees to the Union once each month on behalf of the members involved. - 4.02 Teamsters Legal Defense Fund Participation.
 The Port agrees to deduct from the paycheck of each member covered by this Agreement who has so authorized it by signed notice submitted to the Port, the necessary fee, assessment, and regular monthly fee to provide the Teamsters Legal Defense Fund.
-The Port shall transmit such fees made payable to "Teamsters Legal Defense Fund" and send to American Legal Services, Inc.
+The Port shall transmit such fees made payable to "Teamsters Legal Defense Fund" and send to American Legal Services, Inc. - 4.03 Democrat, Republican, Independent Voter Education (DRIVE): Both the Port and Local 117 agree to reopen the contract on DRIVE if any other Local 117 bargaining group negotiate contract language in their respective contract on this issue.

-ARTICLE 5 - BUSINESS REPRESENTATIVE ACCESS
+ARTICLE 5 - BUSINESS UNION REPRESENTATIVE ACCESS